mv-kan/nust/README.md

 https://github.com/exampleuser/nustpack-my-firewall-config
 ```

 This is merely my suggestion you can completely ignore it if you want.
-But if you wrote nust package why wouldn't you make it useful for somebody else too?
+But if you wrote nust package why wouldn't you make it useful for somebody else too 😉?